shreyshahi/PulseClassification/README.md

 Contents
 ========

-classifyRecord_main : This scripts is the one that calls other functions to classify a ground motion as a pulse/non-pulse and then compute the Ipulse and Tp values.
+classify_record_main : This scripts is the one that calls other functions to classify a ground motion as a pulse/non-pulse and then compute the Ipulse and Tp values.

 classification_algo.m : This defines the function that selects the prospective pulses for classification